Our triple-bottom line approach to sustainability in practice.

 We are the largest employer of youth on Vancouver’s North Shore.
-Grouse Mountain serves as mentor with practicum opportunities for students in tourism, hospitality, marketing, guest services, accounting, mountain operations and PR.
+Grouse Mountain serves as a mentor with practicum opportunities for students in tourism, hospitality, marketing, guest services, accounting, mountain operations and PR.
 We offer Red Seal programs for culinary staff and work closely with North Shore Disability Resource Centre.
 We also work with local organization Connexions to find gainful employment for developmentally challenged workers.

-Grouse Mountain offers subsidized education programs for employees, sponsors employee sports teams and facilitates employee car pooling and smoking cessation programs.
+Grouse Mountain offers subsidized education programs for employees, sponsors employee sports teams and facilitates employee carpooling and smoking cessation programs.
 Employees are also provided with extensive benefits through the Grouse Mountain internal perks program, and wider Northland Properties perks program including discounts across F&B and retail outlets, Mountain Interchange program, extended benefit plan, transit subsidy and season access pass to the Resort.
 Visit our Careers page for more info.

 We host public education sessions on snow safety & trail and hiking safety (with Adventure Smart and Avalanche Canada).

 Grouse Mountain employees volunteer their time with Vancouver Adaptive Snow Sports, Tyee Ski Club, Education and LIT Programs, the Greater Vancouver Food Bank Society, and Family Services of the North Shore.

 Our Mountain is synonymous with active and healthy lifestyles.
 Grouse Mountain offers four season alpine recreation giving visitors many fitness choices including skiing, hiking, ice skating, snowboarding, snowshoeing, paragliding and running.